4s3ti/IPBL/README.md

 # Working Distros

-IPBL, as is, should work with any distro, whoever it as only been extensively tested on Arch Linux.
+IPBL, as is, should work with any distro, however it as only been tested on Arch Linux.
 I will keep this information updated as I test the script in other distros.

 # Dependencies